 • The exclusive utility vault shall be located immediately adjacent to the curb.

-• If the vault access lid encroaches upon the pedestrian through zone and the lid material does not match the surrounding sidewalk material, then a Design Exception must be applied for and granted prior to a Street Opening Permit being issued by the Bureau of Transportation.
+• If the vault access lid encroaches upon the pedestrian through zone, as defined by the Portland Pedestrian Design Guide, and the lid material does not match the surrounding sidewalk material, then the lid surface must be on the Approved Surface Type list as designated for use within the pedestrian through zone.

 • The utility infrastructure leading up to and including the vault shall be permitted to the servicing franchised or public utility.
 Plans for the infrastructure shall be submitted to the Portland Bureau of Transportation for permit prior to construction in the right of way commencing.